coscholz1984/WheelPuzzle/README.md

 <img src="https://github.com/coscholz1984/WheelPuzzle/blob/main/Diamond1.jpg" alt="Puzzle on a diamond - side" height="300"/><img src="https://github.com/coscholz1984/WheelPuzzle/blob/main/Diamond2.jpg" alt="Puzzle on a diamond - top" height="300"/>

-My code is public domain.
-There is no warranty.
+The code in this repository is released to the public domain.
+There is no warranty whatsoever.
+Dec.
+2022